Frequently Asked Questions

 + Is the ink you print with food safe?

 Yes!
 All of the inks that we print with are soy-based.
-The ink is FDA (Food and Drug Administration) approved which means that it’s safe for indirect contact with food.
-However, we don’t recommend printing on the inside of a box or bag, or anywhere where food will be directly in contact the ink for a prolonged period of time.
-Glue is also vegetable-based, and coatings are water-based.
+The ink is FDA approved, which mean that it’s safe for indirect contact with food.
+However, we don’t recommend printing on the inside of a box or bag, or anywhere where food will be directly in contact with the ink for a prolonged period of time.
+Our glue is also vegetable-based, and our coatings are water-based.

 + Help!
 It's my first time ordering branded packaging, and I have no idea how this works!

-Once again: we've got you covered.
+We've got you covered.
 This is our area of expertise; or wheelhouse, if you will.
-Georgette has built a team of packaging gurus, including consultants who have assisted with packaging projects for countless clients just like you, and a designer who is specifically focused on packaging design.
+Georgette has built a team of packaging gurus, including consultants who have assisted with packaging projects for countless clients just like you, and an amazing design partner with a wealth of experience in packaging design.
 Our job is to guide you every step of the way and make the best recommendations based on our experience.
-Whether it's deciding on the dimensions and construction of your box, to choosing the perfect Pantone for your cups, there's someone on our team who would love to help you.
-You can call us, email us, text us, slide into our DMs, send us a letter via carrier piegon, etc. You get the picture.
+Whether it's deciding on the dimensions and construction of your box, or choosing the perfect Pantone for your cups, there's someone on our team who would love to help you.
+You can call us, email us, text us, slide into our DMs, send us a letter via carrier pigeon, etc. You get the picture.
 One-on-one contact is kind of our thing.